mseeley/finch/packages/stream/README.md

 } = require("@finch/stream");
 ```

-- `createStream(Object[])`: Creates the stream RxJS `Observable` from a stream's stage definitions.
+- `createStream(stages:Object[], context:Object)`: Creates the stream RxJS `Observable` from a stream's stage definitions.
+The `context` object is optional.
 - `empty()`: This special return value is used by stages to indicate they have completed successfully but have no value to yield.
-The retur value from `empty()` should be treated as an opaque token.
+The return value from `empty()` should be treated as an opaque token.
-- `validateStages(Object[])`: Validates a stream's stage definitions.
-Returns `null` if the stream validated successfully.
-Otherwise it returns an array of error information.
+- `validateStages(stages:Object[])`: Validates a stream's stage definitions.
+Returns `null` if the stages pass validation.
+Otherwise an array of error information is returned.

 ## Overview